tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/3-update.md

   datatype: "long"
 response: |
   {
+    "archived": false,
+    "created": "2015-08-18T21:38:55.927670Z",
+    "datatype": "long",
     "dcp_datasource_id": 678,
-    "archived": false,
     "description": null,
     "format": null,
-    "datatype": "long",
-    "created": "2015-08-18T21:38:55.927670Z",
+    "id": 789,
     "last_modified": "2015-08-18T21:38:55.927680Z",
-    "version": 1,
-    "id": 789,
-    "name": "admin_account_id"
+    "name": "is_high_value_customer"
+    "version": 1
   }
 ---
-Updates metadata for an Attribute.
+Updates the metadata of the specified attribute.

 #### Editable fields
 - `description`

 <div class="lego-attention lego-attention--warning push--bottom">
-*NOTE:* Updates to attribute's name or datatype or version is not supported currently.
-If you want to edit name or datatype or format archive the attribute and create a new one.
+*NOTE:* Updates to an attribute's name, datatype, or version are not currently supported.
+We recommend archiving the existing attribute and creating a replacement, with the desired name, datatype, and format.
 </div>